 The WHO has just released to the world the new International Classification of Diseases, the ICD-11.
 WHO has the unique mandate of working with 194 Member States around the world to achieve better health for everyone, everywhere, and the first essential step towards doing so is a classification system that can be used by all nations to define and describe the universe of diseases, disorders, injuries, and other related health conditions.
 Welcome ICD-11!

-Mental, behavioural and neurodevelopmental disorders are housed in chapter 6.
-Comprising a decade of work led by Geoffrey M. Reed PhD, this new chapter represents the culmination of the efforts and contributions of thousands of individuals, including researchers, clinicians and service users from around the world.
+Mental, behavioral, and neurodevelopmental disorders are housed in chapter 6.
+Comprising a decade of work led by Geoffrey M. Reed PhD, this new chapter represents the culmination of the efforts and contributions of thousands of individuals, including researchers, clinicians, and service users from around the world.

 Why should I care and what’s new?

 Classification is the essential core of all of our health research, policy and care.
 The ICD-11 serves as the bible of classification.
 If a condition, disease or disorder gets a name, it gets a code, and then it becomes part of the health system.
 This means that health policies can provide coverage, health providers can be trained in the care of the condition, and health systems can track trends and statistics globally.
 You know when you leave the doctor’s office with an encounter form covered with codes?
 Those are ICD codes.
 You know when you read in the paper that depression and suicide are on the rise globally?
 That is because the ICD provides a common language and system for describing and documenting such trends.